Aral-Sarrafi/Object_Detection_and_Tracking/README.md

 <img src = "./output_images/example.jpg" width = "500" hight = "400">

 ### 2. Feature Extraction
 One of the most important stages in a machine learning approach for object detection is feature extraction.
 Most ideal features should be invarient to ilumination, rotation, scale and translation.
 Often a combination of different features is poven to be more useful.
 With in this project I used 3 different features to train the SVM.
-The selected features are as follows:
+All the three different features were concatenated and then normalized.
+Normalization is an essential part to avoid other features with large elements to dominate the others .The selected features are as follows:

 **-Color histogram of all 3 channels of the YUV representation of the image**